koii-network/docs/compute/aggregator/advancedsearch.md

    - Tweets containing links: `#web3 filter:links`

 4. **Engagement Threshold**:
-   - While the Twitter API doesn’t provide filtering by engagement, with the Twitter Crawler you can filter tweets based on a threshold of likes, retweets, or replies.
+   - While APIs like Twitter don't provide filtering by engagement, with community data feeds you can filter tweets based on a threshold of likes, retweets, or replies.

 5. **Date Filters**:
    - Tweets sent before a date: `#web3 until:2023-09-01`